VISARUN stamp

 PlatformVRChat, PCVR social experience

-MethodGaussian Splatting, Unity, Blender
+MethodGaussian Splatting, iPhone 14 Pro, Unity, Blender

 StatusLiving project, updated with real stories